 Here’s a list of work you can buy directly from authors.
-This is often one of the most direct ways to support an author whose work you enjoy, with the plus side that you might encounter writing that’s more unusual, niche or out of the mainstream.
+This is often one of the most direct ways to support an author whose work you enjoy (or a specific cause), with the plus side that you might encounter writing that’s more unusual, niche or out of the mainstream.

 A quick FYI: typical royalties from a self-published ebook are around 70%, while some platforms such as Gumroad offer as much as 90%.
 A standard publishing contract by contrast offers the author a 25% royalty for ebooks, dropping to 7-8% or a paperback sale.